UnixJunkie/diskuv-ocaml/contributors/index.rst

 .. note::

-   These instructions are for Windows developers.
+   These instructions are currently only for Windows developers.

 Requirements
 ~~~~~~~~~~~~